You asked. We listened. We answered... here are the best New Construction Homebuying Tips?

 It's important to understand that looking at homes online versus in person is a completely different experience.
 For new construction, this article rings true because chances are the pictures you're looking at are of a home that hasn't even been built yet!

-So if your buying a home that hasn't been built, what's the most important next step?
+So if you're buying a home that hasn't been built, what's the most important next step?

 Research the Builder when Buying New Construction Homes!